It's been around for decades, and yet many people still don’t know exactly how it works. This foundational system is easier...

 "God wants you to do more than just get by; He wants you to be fulfilled." @ChristyBWright

 But I know from personal experience and my years of coaching others that, while pursuing our passion can be exciting, the business side of things can be overwhelming.
-That’s why I wrote my upcoming book, Business Boutique: A Woman’s Guide for Making Money Doing What She Loves.
+That’s why I wrote my new book, Business Boutique: A Woman’s Guide for Making Money Doing What She Loves.
 In Business Boutique, I give you the step-by-step plan you need to start, run, or grow a business to the level you want.

 In my research, I identified five main areas women need help in when starting or growing their businesses.
 Let’s talk about what they are and what you need to know to chase your dreams!
-Here are the first three:

 #1: The Plan

 After you have the aha! moment, it’s tempting to fast forward to the fun stuff.
 I see this all the time!
 The moment you realize you can make money doing this thing, you run out and set up a Facebook page.
 You make up a name, set pricing, and print business cards.
-You choose cute photos for your site and pick out even cuter stationary to match!
+You choose cute photos for your site and pick out even cuter stationary to match.
 The creative, brainstorming, and beginning stages of business are fun and exciting.
 The possibilities are endless and it’s full of hope and potential.
 I think it’s awesome you’re diving right in because you’re moving and shaking and making things happen!

 But the only problem with this is, in all of your excitement and activity, you forget to plan.
 You start making decisions with no particular destination in mind.
 Not only does this lead to mistakes down the road, but you’ll quickly get frustrated.
-What I’ve noticed in my own life and in coaching others is it’s not having too much to do that overwhelms us, it’s not knowing what to do!
+What I’ve noticed in my own life and in coaching others is it’s not having too much to do that overwhelms us, it’s not knowing what to do.

 You need to know what to do and what order to do it in.
 You need steps.
 You need a plan.
 That’s exactly why I wrote Business Boutique.
 From the first page to the last, it walks you through a complete business plan to cover all of your bases, answer all of your questions, and set you up to win.
 Whether you use the Business Boutique plan or make up your own, you just need to have one.